groovybits/rsllm/README.md

 To use OpenAI GPT API instead of a local LLM, you need to have an account and an API key.
 You can sign up for an API key [https://beta.openai.com/signup/](https://beta.openai.com/signup/).

-You must alter the --host option to match your server for rsllm to fit your environment.
+You must alter the -llm-host option to match your server for rsllm to fit your environment.
 For example, if you are running llama.cpp on the same machine as rsllm, you can use the following: `--host http://127.0.0.1:8080`.
-For using OpenAI GPT API you can use `https://api.openai.com`.
+For using OpenAI GPT API add --use-openai on the cmdline which will set the llm host for you to OpenAI's.

 ### Usage

 Run the client with Cargo, passing your desired prompt and other options as arguments:

-    cargo run -- --query "Your prompt here"
+`cargo run -- --query "Your prompt here" --use-openai --openai-api-key`

 #### Command-Line Options: